ankurk91/wp-prism-js/readme.txt

 = What this plugin actually do ? =

-This plugin allow you to select from available themes, languages and plugins.
+This plugin allows you to select from available themes, languages and plugins.
-Then create (pack) JS and CSS files, store them on disk and enqueue them to front end.
+Then creates (packs) the JS and CSS files, stores them on disk and enqueues them to front end.
-Everything will be served from local server.
+Everything will be served from the local server.

-= Where can i find a working demo ? =
+= Where can I find a working demo ? =

-Just ahead to http://prismjs.com for demos and instructions.
+Just head to http://prismjs.com for demos and instructions.

 = Who is the original developer of Prism Library ? =